2016moreno/OperatingSystems/Project 1/README.txt

   1. Why is it necessary to implement a change directory 'cd' command in the shell?
 Could it be implemented by an external program instead?

+     It is needed in order to change directory in the shell.
+It's necessary to implement a cd command in the shell because even though it could be implemented using an external program, it would be more difficult to implement.

   2. Explain how our sample shell implements the change directory command.

+      Our sample shell uses cd /, what this does is take you back into the root directory of the current drive.

   3. What would happen if this program did not use the fork function, but just used execv directly?
 (Try it!)